 Tip 1: Look into the eyes

 When you look directly into someone’s eyes, you radiate confidence and have a subtle but strong effect on them.
 You are bound to be taken seriously, and your statements will be heard and respected.
-When speaking to a mid or large group, briefly look into each stakeholder’s eyes, make him feel as if you are directly talking to ‘him and no one else’ and then, move to the next stakeholder.
+When speaking to a mid or large group, briefly look into each stakeholder’s eyes, make him feel as if you are directly talking to ‘him and no one else’, and then move to the next stakeholder.
 This way, you create a ‘personalized‘ experience for each of your audiences.

 Now, if you feel distracted by looking right into somebody’s eyes, look at their forehead instead.
 From a distance beyond 2 meters, people will not notice whether you are looking at their forehead or eyes.
 This way, you will retain the same effect on them without disturbing your flow of communication.